By Chanté Eliaszadeh | October 8, 2025

 - Complex vesting or distribution mechanics

-- SEC investigation or enforcement response
+- SEC investigation or examination response

 - Litigation or investor disputes